 TeamViewer costs from $50.90 per month for a single user ($610.80 per year) for its lowest tier plan – rising to $102.90 per month for up to 20 users or $206.90 per month for up to 200 users.

-That's surprisingly good value, for one of the best remote access software solutions around, and regular Teamviewer deals and discounts can keep its prices keener, still.
+That's surprisingly good value, for one of the best remote access software solutions around, and regular TeamViewer deals and discounts can keep its prices looking attractive year-round.

 Whether in the workplace or as part of a distributed workforce around the globe, practically all modern white collar workers use computers that IT teams will need to access.
 As a result, remote access software can be a huge boon for most businesses.

 Here's what you need to know about TeamViewer and its various pricing plans.

 TeamViewer's cheapest plan costs $50.90 per month, billed annually for $610.80 per year.
 TeamViewer also offers two other plans, which allow more participants, devices and controls, starting at $102.90 per month and $206.90 per month.

 TeamViewer also offers add-ons and third-party integrations, as well as a 14-day free trial.

 Here's a breakdown of each of the three main plans, all of which include phone-based tech support.